termux/termux-packages/README.md

 - Documentation of any sort.
 The code is the documentation.
 Good luck with that.
 Since I expect no one else to use this, I don't care about making it readable.
 If you want to use it, you'll have to figure it out yourself.
 - Any sort of support.
 If you have questions, you can try your luck asking me, but I don't owe you an answer.
 - Although the below documentation exists, don't expect it to be up to date in any way whatsoever
+- Linear git history.
+This branch will be rebased against master, whenever I please.
+If you wanna deal with your copy, good luck, know some Git-Fu, and be prepared to deal with merge conflicts.
+I don't care about your copy, so I won't care about merge conflicts.

 ## Current features